How To Do Low Lunge Pose (Anjaneyasana)

 Now that you know how to do this powerful pose correctly, it’s time to give it a try!
 Remember to warm up before beginning any yoga practice and always listen to your body.

 Hold each pose for as long as feels comfortable for you.
-There is no need to push yourself too far in order to reap the rewards of the posture.
+There is no need to push yourself too far to reap the rewards of the posture.
 And pregnant women must consult with their doctor first before attempting this pose.

 So don’t be afraid – embrace the challenge and strength of the asana today!
-With regular practice, you will experience increased energy levels, improved core stability, greater mental clarity and enhanced wellbeing.
-Your mind and body will thank you for taking the time out for them!
+With regular practice.
+You will feel more energized.